ShravanaHS/knight/README.md

 # Knight Rider LED Chaser Project

 ## 1. Introduction
 Hi!
-In this repository, I’ve designed a cool Knight Rider LED chaser circuit that creates the iconic back-and-forth LED effect from the Knight Rider TV show.
+In this repository, I’ve designed a cool Knight Rider LED chaser circuit.
 I used a [CD4017 decade counter IC](https://www.ti.com/product/CD4017B) to count from 0 to 10 and light up LEDs in sequence, paired with a [555 Timer IC](https://www.ti.com/product/NE555) for precise clock pulses to control the timing.
 I tested the circuit’s functionality with simulations in [MultiSim](https://www.ni.com/en-us/shop/electronic-test-instrumentation/multisim.html) and [Tinkercad](https://www.tinkercad.com/), and designed the PCB layout using [Altium Designer](https://www.altium.com/altium-designer).
 This project is great for beginners.

 It’s a fun and easy way to get started with electronics and PCB design!